SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#178]) New option (FINE TEMPO in the Runtime Settings (Community Features) menu) to invert the push+turn behavior of the "TEMPO" knob.
 With this option enabled the tempo changes by 1 when unpushed and 4 when pushed (vs 4 unpushed and 1 pushed in the official firmware).
 This option defaults to OFF.
 	- This feature can be turned ON/OFF in the Runtime Settings (Community Features) Menu (accessed by pressing "SHIFT" + "SELECT").

+#### 3.5 - Kits
+- ([#395]) - Load synth presets into kit rows by holding the audition pad and pressing synth.
+Saving kit rows to synth presets is not yet implemented.

 ## 4. New Features Added

 Here is a list of features that have been added to the firmware as a list, grouped by category: